 Grill until done, about 30 to 35 minutes or when its internal temperature reaches between 165 and 175 F. Brush liberally with reserved marinade only during the first 15 minutes of cooking time.
 Do not use reserved marinade past that point.
 Discard the remaining liquid.

 Once cooked, remove wings from heat and serve with blue cheese sauce.

 - Find the right heat level: If you like your wings spicy, play with the marinade before putting in the raw chicken.
-You may want to add a little more Tabasco or perhaps a few more shakes of red pepper flakes.
-Once off the grill, if you find them too mild for your taste, toss them with a bit of hot sauce such as Frank's RedHot sauce.
+You may want to add a little more hot sauce or perhaps a few more shakes of red pepper flakes.
+Once off the grill, if you find them too mild for your taste, toss them with a bit more hot sauce.

 - Grill using indirect heat: The reason this recipe calls for cooking over indirect heat is that the marinade ingredients are sure to cause flare-ups over a high temp.
 So, unless you want inedible blackened skin, make sure to set up your grill so it has a hot area and a cooler area; then only place the wings over the cooler grates when cooking.

 Watch Now: 8 Tips for Grilling the Crispiest, Tastiest Wings